AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 * People outside your organization

-* People within your organization who are not provisioned with Adobe Analytics
+* People within your organization who do not have access to Adobe Analytics

 >[!NOTE]
 >